Common Social Media Image Size Mistakes and How to Avoid Them

 If the image you want to use is too small, most social media accounts will stretch it and the image becomes pixelated.
 Pixelated images appear grainy or blurry.
 Computer screens and cell phones are able to show pictures and videos in High Definition.
 A picture that is too small will look inexpensive and cheapen the appearance of your post.

 A picture with too much detail will make it hard for readers to see everything you want to show them.
 Text-heavy images in social media aren’t user-friendly.
-In fact, Facebook limits use of text-heavy images in ads and boosted posts.
-There’s good reason for this!
-The text might overpower the image.
+In fact, Facebook used to limit the use of text-heavy images in ads and boosted posts.
+There’s a good reason to keep doing it!
+The text might overpower your image.
 Text in images can also be hard to read.
 Try to keep the text content of your images below 20%.
-You can use Facebook’s text overlay tool to check, if you’re not sure.
+You can use Facebook’s text overlay tool to check if you’re not sure.

 Consider using the image as a way to capture the attention and putting the text in the body of the post.
 Take into account that all kinds of people will see your image on social media.
 If all your text is a part of an image, those with visual impairments won’t be able to enjoy your content.